 Surgery for Cats & Dogs

-At Burlington Veterinary Emergency & Referral Hospital's surgical centre, our veterinary surgeons offer comprehensive procedures ranging from elective surgery for sports medicine patients to ocular procedures, mass removal, total hip replacement and open-heart surgery.
+At Burlington Veterinary Emergency & Referral Hospital, our veterinary surgeons offer comprehensive procedures ranging from elective surgery for sports medicine patients to ocular procedures, mass removal, total hip replacement and open-heart surgery.

 Veterinary surgeries are performed using operative technology, with support staff available to our surgical patients.

 Our surgical specialists will conduct a thorough examination based on your pet's health issues and recommend diagnostic tests and procedures.
 We will discuss risks and anticipated outcomes with you so you are kept fully informed about your pet's health.

 To become a certified specialist, a veterinary surgeon has to undergo additional training after veterinary school.
 Their primary focus is on surgery so you can assure that your pet's surgical needs are well taken care of.Meet Our Specialty Veterinarians